My Shortlist

 Ask Our Kids: What is the benefit of private school over public school?

 Wow!
 That is a good question and a complicated one.
-Really, there is no single answer.
-There are a number of factors involved in choosing which type of school is right for you and your child, whether it be boarding, Montessori, Christian, Catholic, special needsIB, or gifted.
-The key word really is 'benefit'.
-What will be best for your family, your child, your budget.
+There is no single answer.
+There are several factors involved in choosing which type of school is right for you and your child, whether it be boarding, Montessori, Christian, Catholic, special needsIB, or gifted.
+The key word is 'benefit'.
+What will be best for your family, your child, and your budget?
 To simplify, here are some questions to ask yourself when deciding whether or not to choose a private school option.

 Is the financial aspect a major consideration?

 In many areas, you pay your education taxes whether or not your child attends public school.
-However, some jurisdictions do offer tax breaks for parents whose children are attending private school.
+However, some jurisdictions do offer tax breaks for parents whose children are attending private schools.

 Are cultural or religious considerations important?